jaimegildesagredo/booby/README.md

     $ pip install booby

+Also you can install the latest sources from Github:

+    $ pip install -e git+git://github.com/jaimegildesagredo/booby.git

 # Tests

 To run the Booby test suite you should install the development requirements and then run nosetests.

     $ pip install -r requirements-devel.txt
     $ nosetests tests/unit
+    $ nosetests tests/integration

 # Documentation